 Why not start the new year off on the right foot and focus your resolutions on living more sustainably over the coming 12 months?
 With all goals, it is important to keep them SMART (Simple, Measurable, Attainable, Realistic and Timely).
 Here are some suggested ideas.

-- Go plastic free for the month of January
+- Go Zero Waste for the month of January

-- Go meat free for the month of January
+- Try going vegan for the month of January

-- Walk or cycle to work everyday or when weather permits
+- Walk, run or cycle to work everyday or when weather permits

 How to have a sustainable Christmas